DPhi-Space/FSCompose/docs/sections/examples/nano/ex-nano.md

 $ docker run nano
 ```

-This will raise an error in the Python, as we have not exposed the serial device to the container for it to interface with the arduino.
+This will raise an error in the Python script, as we have not exposed the serial device to the container for it to interface with the arduino.
 The correct command is :

 ```bash
 $ docker run --device /dev/ttyACM0 nano
 ```

+This will expose the serial device `/dev/ttyACM0` to the container, allowing the Python script to interface with the Arduino, which is connected to the host computer.

 >⚠️ Once again, make sure the serial device you are exposing to the container is the correct one.

 Let's say in the Python script we set the serial device to be `/dev/ttyACM0`, but the serial device in the PC keeps changing for whatever reason.
-We can map it to always be `/dev/ttyACM0` inside the container by running
+We can map it to always be `/dev/ttyACM0` inside the container by running :

 ```bash
 $ docker run --device /dev/ttyUSB0:/dev/ttyACM0 nano